-Many foods are high in calories, making consuming more calorie-dense foods a simple task to accomplish.
-Some options, such as avocado, nuts, and seeds are also dense in nutrients.
+Many foods are high in calories, with fat containing the most per gram.
+Some high calorie options, such as avocado, nuts, and seeds, are also dense in nutrients.

 There are many reasons why some people may want to gain weight.
 For example, athletes and bodybuilders may wish to gain muscle mass.

 Read this article to learn more about calorie-dense foods and nutrient-dense foods.

 A note about sex and gender

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 The term “calorie” describes the amount of energy in a food.
 Calories come from:

 - Fat: 9 calories per g